Salt and cardiovascular disease

-Salt consumption has been extensively studied for its role in human physiology and impact on human health.
-Chronic, high intake of dietary salt consumption is associated with hypertension and cardiovascular disease, in addition to other adverse health outcomes.
-Major health and scientific organizations, such as the World Health Organization, US Centers for Disease Control and Prevention, and American Heart Association, have established high salt consumption as a major risk factor for cardiovascular diseases and stroke.
+Excess dietary salt (sodium chloride) consumption has been extensively studied for its potential impact on human health.
+Chronic, high intake of dietary salt is associated with hypertension and cardiovascular disease, among other adverse health outcomes.
+Major health and scientific organizations, such as the World Health Organization, the US Centers for Disease Control and Prevention, and the American Heart Association, have established high salt consumption as a major risk factor for cardiovascular diseases and stroke.

-Common edible salt is the chemical compound known as sodium chloride.

 Effect of salt on blood pressure

-The human body has evolved to balance salt intake with need through means such as the renin–angiotensin system.
-In humans, salt has important biological functions.
-Relevant to risk of cardiovascular disease, salt is highly involved with the maintenance of body fluid volume, including osmotic balance in the blood, extracellular and intracellular fluids, and resting membrane potential.
+Salt fulfills several important biological functions in humans.
+The human body has evolved to compensate for high salt intake through regulatory systems such as the renin–angiotensin system.
+Salt is particularly involved with maintaining body fluid volume, including the regulation of osmotic balance in the blood, extracellular and intracellular fluids, and resting membrane potential.

-The well known effect of sodium on blood pressure can be explained by comparing blood to a solution with its salinity changed by ingested salt.
-Artery walls are analogous to a selectively permeable membrane, and they allow solutes, including sodium and chloride, to pass through (or not), depending on osmosis.

-Circulating water and solutes in the body maintain blood pressure in the blood, as well as other functions such as regulation of body temperature.
 When salt is ingested, it is dissolved in the blood as two separate ions – Na+ and Cl−.
-The water potential in blood will decrease due to the increase solutes, and blood osmotic pressure will increase.
 While the kidney reacts to excrete excess sodium and chloride in the body, water retention causes blood pressure to increase.

-Salt restriction in chronic kidney disease
+Reducing salt intake in chronic kidney disease

-A 2021 Cochrane review of controlled trials in people with chronic kidney diseaseD at any stage, including those on dialysis, found high-certainty evidence that reduced salt intake may help to lower both systolic and diastolic blood pressure, as well as albuminuria.
-However there was also moderate certainty evidence that some people may experience hypotensive symptoms, such as dizziness, following sudden sodium restriction.
-It is unclear whether this affects the dosage required for anti-hypertensive medications.
-The effect of salt restriction on extracellular fluid, oedema, and total body weight reduction was also uncertain.
+A 2021 Cochrane review of people with chronic kidney disease, including those on dialysis, demonstrated robust evidence that salt reduction decreases systolic and diastolic blood pressure and albuminuria.
+However, there was moderate certainty evidence that some people may experience hypotensive symptoms, such as dizziness, following sudden reduction of salt intake.
+The effect of salt restriction on extracellular fluid, edema, and total body weight was uncertain.